Paul Lazarsfeld: Lazarsfeld's work with Robert K. Merton

 Lazarsfeld was noted for his ability to forge productive collaborations with a wide range of thinkers.
 One of his most celebrated collaborations was with Robert K. Merton.
 Both Merton and Lazarsfeld were new faculty members in Columbia University's Department of Sociology appointed in 1941.
 Merton was seen as a budding theorist, while Lazarsfeld was considered a methodology specialist.
 Apparently the pair had little contact until Merton and his wife came to dinner at the Lazarsfeld's Manhattan apartment on Saturday evening, November 23, 1941.
 Upon arrival Lazarsfeld explained to Merton that he had been just asked by the US government's Office of New Facts and Figures to evaluate a radio program.
 Thus "Merton accompanied Lazarsfeld to the radio studio, leaving their wives in the Lazarsfeld apartment with the uneaten dinner."
 Lazarsfeld was using the famous StantonLazarsfeld ProgramAnalyzer, to record the responses of listeners, and in the ensuing interviews they conducted, Merton was instrumental in ensuring questions were properly answered.
-This was believed to be the start of the "focused group interview", or what we now known as the focus group.
+This was believed to be the start of the "focused group interview", or what we now know as the focus group.
 It was also the beginning of a rich and influential collaboration in the field of communication studies.

-The paper for which Lazarsfeld and Merton is best known is their "Mass Communication, Popular Taste, and Organized Social Action" (1948).
+The paper for which Lazarsfeld and Merton are best known is their "Mass Communication, Popular Taste, and Organized Social Action" (1948).
 Widely anthologized, the paper has been proposed as a canonical text in media studies.
 Lazarsfeld and Merton set out to understand the burgeoning public interest in problems of the "media of mass communication".
 After a critical consideration of common and problematic approaches to the mass medianoting that the "sheer presence of these media may not affect our society so profoundly as is widely supposed"they work their work through three aspects of what they see as the problem.
 They highlight three "social functions" that cast a long shadow into the present day.
 The first of these is social status conferral function, or the way that the "mass media confer status on public issues, persons, organizations and social movements".
 The second function is the "enforcement of social norms", where the mass media uses public exposure of events or behaviour, to expose "deviations from these norms to public view".
 The third function, and perhaps best known, is the narcotizing dysfunction, in which energies of individuals in society are systematically routed away from organized actionbecause of the time and attention needed to simply keep up with reading or listening to mass media: "Exposure to this flood of information may serve to narcotize rather than to energize the average reader or listener."